linuslin0/macOS-Lenovo-Y450/LenovoY450/README.md

 LenovoY450
 ==========

+Note: This project was deprecated and will be replaced with SIProxy.

 This is an IOKit Driver which can be used as Info.plist injector for other kexts.

 And this driver would also check CSR and bootargs flags.